 January 2018 update: Apple is continually revising their App Store Review Guidelines, for the latest post read It's time to rethink your event app strategy.

-July 26, 2017 - What an interesting few days we’ve had here.
-In case you haven’t heard, several of our competitors are making their case for the consolidation of their customer’s events into a “universal app” with their branding in the app store.
+What an interesting few days we’ve had here.
+In case you haven’t heard, as of July 26, 2017, several of our competitors are making their case for the consolidation of their customer’s events into a “universal app” with their branding in the app store.

 They would like you to believe that Apple now requires that event organizers use a vendor-branded app, which would include events from a multitude of other companies.
 While that would undoubtedly help competitors whose business model depends on a one-size-fits-all mobile platform (i.e. a cookie-cutter app), it would hardly be good news for those event organizers who want to deliver a branded, differentiated experience to their attendees (i.e. a premium branded app).